keithbarnatchez/drcmd/README.md

 ------------------------------------------------------------------------
 ## Citation

-Kennedy, E. H. (2016). *Semiparametric theory and empirical processes in causal inference* .Statistical causal inferences and their applications in public health research, 141-167.
+Kennedy, E. H. (2016). *Semiparametric theory and empirical processes in causal inference*.
+Statistical causal inferences and their applications in public health research, 141-167.

 Tsiatis, A. A. (2006). *Semiparametric theory and missing data* (Vol. 4).
 New York: Springer.